 This 11-mile loop takes approximately 2-4 hours by car.
 On Wednesdays, this scenic road can be enjoyed by foot or bicycle as Cades Cove is closed to vehicles up until the beginning of October.

-Take a personalized day tour through the Great Smoky Mountains and visit popular fall foliage viewing areas such as Clingman’s Dome, including great hiking spots.
-Your tour guide will pick you up from your hotel in Asheville, NC.
+Take a self-driving tour through the Great Smoky Mountains and visit popular fall foliage viewing areas including Cades Cove.

 With the highest elevation at 6,643 feet in the Great Smoky Mountains, Clingmans Dome is one of the best places to view the waves of color that fall showcases along the mountains.